 Thousands of research projects are taking place in the Arctic.
-This is why Arctic Research Mapping Application (ARMAP) was developed.
-It supports Arctic science by displaying research projects, showing available data and exploring possible collaborations.
+The Arctic Research Mapping Application (ARMAP) tries to illustrate them all in a simple web map.
+It supports Arctic science by displaying research projects, showing available data, and exploring possible collaborations.

-Projects range from biological, geological, meteorological to oceanography.
-Arctic vegetation, glaciers, permafrost, terrestrial biomes and tree lines can be displayed.
-ARMAP contains useful information on ship tracks, medical facilities and arctic stations for your reference.
+Projects range from biological, geological, and meteorological to oceanography.
+This application displays Arctic vegetation, glaciers, permafrost, terrestrial biomes, and tree lines.
+ARMAP contains useful information on ship tracks, medical facilities, and arctic stations for your reference.

 Users can navigate to areas of interest and explore research projects by location, year, funding program, investigator, discipline, keywords, and other variables.
-ARMAP is such a valuable tool because researchers can see the Who, What, Where, and When of United States Arctic Science.
+ARMAP is a valuable tool because researchers can see the “who”, “what”, “where”, and “when” in science.

 This Arctic Ocean Floor map first appeared in the October 1971 issue of National Geographic.
-The detail is extraordinary of such submarine terrain as continental shelves, abyssal plains, ridges, and fracture zones.
-Land masses and the ocean floor are illustrated in stunning relief in these Arctic maps.
+The detail is extraordinary in such submarine terrains such as continental shelves, abyssal plains, ridges, and fracture zones.
+This Arctic map illustrates the various landmasses and the ocean floor in stunning relief.

-Canada’s Geo-mapping Frontiers project was initiated to improve geoscience knowledge in Canada’s north.
+Canada’s Geo-mapping Frontiers initiated this project to improve geoscience knowledge in Canada’s north.
 Natural Resources Canada’s Geologic Map of the Arctic displays geologic structures of Canada’s Arctic north of 60°.

-This Arctic map was compiled using simple photogeologic principles and visual interpretation from a variety of free data sources.
-The data sets included enhanced magnetic data, LANDSAT imagery and topographic (DEM) data.
+This Arctic map uses simple photogeologic principles and visual interpretation using a variety of free data sources.
+The data sets included enhanced magnetic data, LANDSAT imagery, and topographic (DEM) data.

-The Arctic Risk Map is filled with base data from a variety of sources.
-It offers meteorology, ocean, biological, wildlife, search and rescue, geographical and activity as map data.
-But where these Arctic maps excel are in their environmental and safety indexes.
+The Arctic Risk Map uses base data from a variety of sources.
+It offers meteorology, ocean, biological, wildlife, search and rescue, geographical, and activity as map data.
+But where these Arctic maps excel is in their environmental and safety indexes.

-Environment Vulnerability Index: A location and season specific index for environmental vulnerability of marine resources with respect to oil spill as external stressor.
-The vulnerability assessment was performed for the different ecological uses in about 100 areas of heightened ecological significance within the 17 Arctic Large Marine Ecosystems.
+Environment Vulnerability Index: A location and season-specific index for the environmental vulnerability of marine resources concerning an oil spill as an external stressor.
+The vulnerability assessment evaluates the different ecological uses in about 100 areas of heightened ecological significance within the 17 Arctic Large Marine Ecosystems.

-The Safety and Operability Index (SOI): The SOI is based on risk influencing factors such as sea ice, visibility, temperature, distance from search and rescue, etc. It gives an aggregated score for each Arctic region for safety and operability factors in these regions.
-Values are compared with the benchmark chosen by Norwegian Sea.
+The Safety and Operability Index (SOI): The SOI is based on risk-influencing factors such as sea ice, visibility, temperature, distance from search and rescue, etc. It gives an aggregated score for each Arctic region for safety and operability factors in these regions.

-But no one can tap the Arctic until all countries come to an agreement.
-Mineral extraction, natural gas, as well as potential shortcuts for shipping routes – the Arctic may be one of the last great frontiers for human development.
+But no one can tap the Arctic until all countries agree.
+For instance, mineral extraction, natural gas, as well as potential shortcuts for shipping routes… the Arctic may be one of the last great frontiers for human development.

 NASA has some models forecasting ice-free summers in the Arctic Ocean.
-Disappearing sea ice jeopardizes mammal populations like polar bears.
-Polar bears have less time to hunt because of the early breakup of sea ice.
+Disappearing sea ice jeopardizes polar bears because they have less time to hunt.
 The result is a shrinking polar bear population.
-Seals, walruses and seabirds hav shorter periods for nesting and feeding.
+Seals, walruses, and seabirds have shorter periods for nesting and feeding.